 The elected Solicitor General of Cobb County State Court is Barry Morgan.
 Mr. Morgan started his prosecutor career at the Cobb County District Attorney’s office in 1988.
-In 1993, he was asked by Ben Smith, the current Solicitor General, to move over to the Cobb County Solicitor Office to become the Chief Assistant Solicitor General.
-Mr. Morgan served as the second in command of the Cobb Solicitor’s office until March 4, 1998, when Governor Zell Miller appointed Barry to be the Solicitor General, after Ben Smith became the new District Attorney of Cobb County (also appointed by Governor Miller).
-Mr. Morgan has been re-elected at every election since that date, and currently is the Solicitor General of State Court Cobb County.
+In 1993, he was asked by Ben Smith, then-Solicitor General, to move over to the Cobb County Solicitor Office to become the Chief Assistant Solicitor General.
+On March 4, 1998, Mr. Morgan became the Solicitor General and has been re-elected six times, and currently is the Solicitor General of State Court Cobb County.

 Even if you don’t have your own DUI lawyer at your first court appearance, called a “DUI arraignment,” you will see other Cobb County drunk driving attorneys buzzing about the courtroom, going from client to prosecutor to judge, already building a strong DUI defense and devising a winnable strategy.
-Every case is different and each requires a tailored defense strategy.
-This may be your first DUI, you may already have multiple Cobb County DUIs, your current DUI may be a felony charge, or your drunk driving incident may have involved injuries or even death.
-If you face a more serious DUI felony charge, your case may be moved to the Cobb County Superior Court.
-The Cobb County Superior Court location is 70 Haynes St, Marietta, GA 30090.
-The phone number is (770) 528-1801.
-A Cobb County State Court judge hears every type of tragic circumstance imaginable, from having children in the car at time of arrest (Child Endangerment), hit and run, evading police, and charges of DUI Drugs.
+Every case is different, and each requires a tailored defense strategy.

-Obey all court rules, show up early for court so your criminal defense attorney can discuss the latest developments, and pay close attention to all the traffic cases heard that day.
 You can learn from everyone else’s case as you help your attorney mount a successful defense.
-We also recommend that you take notes as the day progresses, and ask your attorney any and all questions you have.
-A fully engaged defendant is our best client.
+Our criminal attorneys also recommend that you take notes as the day progresses and ask your attorney any questions you have.
+A fully engaged defendant is our best type of client.